 Get the Recipes

-My whole conception of good mac and cheese, therefore, is somewhat at odds with many of my peers.
-Even though the béchamel-based sauce yields a less-perfectly slick texture, and a starchier, slightly diluted cheese flavor, I still tend to prefer it over the processed kind, because at least it tastes more like the types of cheese I like: sharp and funky, not mild.
+My whole conception of good mac and cheese, therefore, is somewhat at odds with that of many of my peers.
+Even though the béchamel-based sauce yields a less perfectly slick texture, and a starchier, slightly diluted cheese flavor, I still tend to prefer it over the processed kind, because at least it tastes more like the types of cheese I like: sharp and funky, not mild.

 What I've settled on is that my ultimate version combines the best of both worlds.
 I want a perfectly emulsified cheese goo that can coat the pasta in a creamy glaze.
 But I also want some unadulterated cheese mixed in that delivers concentrated flavor and, when melted, a little bit of that trademark stretch.

 First, though, we have to answer a question.

 If you've ever opened a box of the instant stuff or made stovetop mac and cheese from scratch, you know there's no real requirement to put it in the oven.
 You save time and get more or less the same thing without that extra step.

 In my opinion, there are two arguments for baking it.
 First is the crispy topping.
 In some recipes, you put the mac and cheese in a baking dish and toss it in the oven until the top is bubbling and browned.
 In others, you take it a step further and add a crunchy topping of some sort.
 I prefer the latter approach: As long as we're going for some crunch, we might as well go for maximum crunch.
 In my recipes, that means a buttery panko bread crumb topping, baked until golden brown.